An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Data and environments

 \subsection{Weather}

-Given the importance of weather conditions in building control strategies \cite{ghahramani2016}, the experimentation was conducted considering three types of weathers already integrated in \sinergym{}, based on Typical Meteorological Year (\edited{TMY3}) data and classifications obtained from \cite{energycodes2021}.
+Given the importance of weather conditions in building control strategies \cite{ghahramani2016}, the experimentation was conducted considering three types of weathers integrated in \sinergym{}, based on Typical Meteorological Year (TMY3) data obtained from \cite{energycodes2021}.
 Note how these climates vary in their average temperatures and humidity levels, thus providing a diverse and representative test set.
 These are:

-\begin{itemize} \item \textbf{Hot dry}\footnote{\url{https://www.energycodes.gov/sites/default/files/2019-09/USA_AZ_Tucson-Davis-Monthan.AFB_.722745_TMY3.epw}}.
-Climate corresponding to Arizona (USA), with an average annual temperature of $21.7$\textcelsius~and an average annual relative humidity of 34.9\%. \item \textbf{Mixed humid}\footnote{\url{https://www.energycodes.gov/sites/default/files/2019-09/USA_NY_New.York-John.F.Kennedy.Intl_.AP_.744860_TMY3.epw}}.
-Climate in New York (USA), with an average annual temperature of 12.6\textcelsius~and an average annual relative humidity of 68.5\%. \item \textbf{Cool marine}\footnote{\url{https://www.energycodes.gov/sites/default/files/2019-09/USA_WA_Port.Angeles-William.R.Fairchild.Intl_.AP_.727885_TMY3.epw}}.
+\begin{itemize} \item \textbf{Hot dry}.
+Climate corresponding to Arizona (USA), with an average annual temperature of $21.7$\textcelsius~and an average annual relative humidity of 34.9\%. \item \textbf{Mixed humid}.
+Climate in New York (USA), with an average annual temperature of 12.6\textcelsius~and an average annual relative humidity of 68.5\%. \item \textbf{Cool marine}.
 Corresponds to Washington (USA).
 The average annual temperature is 9.3\textcelsius, while the average annual relative humidity is 81.1\%. \end{itemize}

-\sinergym{} offers the possibility of adding random variations to the weather data between episodes using an Ornstein-Uhlenbeck (OU) process \cite{benth2005,jimenez2021}.
+\sinergym{} offers the possibility of adding random variations to the weather data between episodes by using Ornstein-Uhlenbeck (OU) processes \cite{benth2005,jimenez2021}.
 This enables a more varied training aimed at preventing overfitting and improving generalization.
 Thus, in this work, stochasticity was achieved by applying OU with the following parameters: $\sigma=1.0$, $\mu=0$ and $\tau=0.001$.